guicho271828/trivial-package-manager/README.md

       Specified packages are installed when the program/library is missing.
       DO-INSTALL installs the packages unconditionally.

+      ENV-ALIST is an alist of the environment variable/values which are set during the call and restored to the original value by unwind-protect.
+They are used for e.g.

+      * Probing the PROGRAM/LIBRARY compiled through FROM-SOURCE by modifying the PATH and LD_LIBRARY_PATH
+      * Building a PROGRAM from source using another locally compiled LIBRARY.

       For package managers which require the sudo access, it uses `gksudo` when it is present and DISPLAY variable is set,